docrails-tw/guides/source/layouts_and_rendering.md

 However, you might want to consider moving it to a template file if the markup is complex.

-NOTE: This option will escape HTML entities if the string is not html safe.
+NOTE: This option will escape HTML entities if the string is not HTML safe.

 #### Rendering JSON